|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 But today, Les Fontaines Salées lies totally in the shadow of Vézelay, quite one of the most charming small towns in the whole region.
 In summer geraniums cascade from the balconies, there are boutiques and cafes, tourists and pilgrims.
 For this is where the Crusades set off from in the 12thC and the relics of Mary Magdalene are supposed to be lying.
 Centred around the magnificent Basilica Ste Marie-Madeleine, this is the mystic heart of Burgundy.
 On the route to Santiago de Compostela, pilgrims follow the scallop shell markings in the pavements as they continue on their pilgrimage.

 As a consequence, this area remains a popular place to go on retreat.
 At the Abbaye de la Pierre qui Vire in the Morvan Natural Park, the Benedictine brothers have a flourishing guest wing.
 For a retreat of a different nature the gentle countryside of the Puisaye in Burgundy provides just the right environment for serious meditation.
 A Vipassana centre was set up here in 1988, providing ten day courses throughout the year to help men and women to be at peace with themselves.
 This is the Dhamma Mali Centre where complete silence is the order of the day, a harsh discipline to adhere to and not everyone’s cup of tea.
-Most of the teaching is in French but some of the courses are held in English and Khmer.
+Most of the

 Spiritual Burgundy continues today adding alternative therapies and meditation to the traditional.
 No matter what your beliefs, the effect of religion over the centuries has permeated through the veins of life and is still alive and well.